jmcnamara/XlsxWriter/dev/docs/source/chart.rst

 The ``Chart`` module is a base class for modules that implement charts in XlsxWriter.
-The information in this section is applicable to all of the available chart subclasses, such as Area, Bar, Column, Line, Pie, Scatter, Stock and Radar.
+The information in this section is applicable to all of the available chart subclasses, such as Area, Bar, Column, Doughnut, Line, Pie, Scatter, Stock and Radar.

 A chart object is created via the Workbook :func:`add_chart()` method where the chart type is specified::